nishizumi-maho/nishizumi-setups-sync/README.md

   Garage61 API so driver folders are created and removed automatically.
 - When an unknown car folder is detected while running the GUI, the script asks which iRacing folder to use and remembers the choice.
-- Optional backup: before any changes are made, new files are copied from the iRacing setups folder to a chosen backup folder.
-Changes made during the run are **not** copied back to the backup.
-Existing backups are preserved.
+- Optional backup: the iRacing setups folder can be copied to a selected folder before syncing and again to another folder afterwards.
+If the same locations are reused on later runs the previous contents are overwritten.
 - Optional logging: when enabled, actions are appended to a log file for later review.
 - Built-in update function to download the latest script version.